 - My scrotum has been hoisted up to form the flap to cover the surgical site;

 - The vertical scar at the top goes up to my belly button.
-Lymph modes were accessed and removed through this incision;
+Lymph nodes were accessed and removed through this incision;

 - The bunched up bits you can see at the top of the scrotum are just that, bit of sloppy seamstressing.
 My mum would have been horrified at the quality of this handiwork but I guess the team had a few more important things on their mind, like my life.
 Anyway they are effectively fat bubbles and will go away in time;